scherroman/wave/README.md

 Created alongside two team members.

-Precursor to an iOS app named 'WaveDoc' that is currently in the works.
+Precursor to an iOS app named 'WaveDoc' my brother and I are building that is currently in the works.